nmemranhussain/simple_multi_regression_in_R/README.md

 - **heplots:**: 1.7.0

 ## Quantitative Analysis
+### Evaluation Metrics
+- **coefficient of determination (R²)** - Indicates the strength of relationships
+- **coefficient of partial determination (CPD)** - Indicates what portion of each independent variables can explain the 'Streaming Hours'
+- **P-value** - Indicates statistical significance using 95% confidence level

 ![Table of key findings](Table.png)
 - **Children**: Has a positive impact on streaming hours, suggesting family-friendly marketing initiatives could increase engagement.
 - **Income**: Minimal influence, indicating limited segmentation value based on income.